Hello, I’m Glenn. I write informative articles drawn from experience and research, providing real-world answers to questions people search for online.

 Expertise:

-Computer Programmer, Systems Analyst, Innovator, Project Management, Corporate Business Management, Problem Solver, and Writer.
+Software and Website Programmer, Systems Analyst, Product Innovator, Project Management, Corporate Business Management, Problem Solver, and Writer.

-Computer systems programming and systems development in two major corporations (The corporate offices of Sears and Merrill Lynch) and over 35 years of managing my own business with the development of automated phone systems.
+Computer systems design, programming, and development in the corporate offices of Sears and Merrill Lynch in New York City, and over 35 years of managing my own business in the development of automated telephone systems.
+That included writing user guides for business applications.

 Currently:

-I began writing educational articles online in 2009 and put more time into it after retiring from a professional career.
-In addition, as a web programmer, I created and continue to maintain this website.
+I am currently writing informative articles online and dedicating more time to it after retiring from my professional career.
+Additionally, as a web programmer, I created and maintain this website.

 Programming Languages:

-That activity compelled me to quit working in the corporate world, and in 1982 I founded Stok Software, Inc., to focus on developing the following software tools:
+That activity compelled me to quit working in the corporate world, and in 1982 I founded Stok Software, Inc., to focus on developing the following software applications:

 My first software product was Stok Pilot, a screen-based menu system for controlling PC resident programs.